vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 and that she, at an advanced age, remained a powerful figure behind the scenes, also in the new palace of her youngest son, which was her third and last residence since she had left the Gupta court of her youth—Padmapura, Nandivardhana, Pravarapura.
 59 When the Gupta-Nāga princess, the queen mother

-of the Vākāṭakas, eventually died in her early seventies in c. ad 444, a funeral monument \( ed

-. ūka\) was erected, as I have argued elsewhere, at a location in between the Rāmagiri and Pravarapura, a monument that was appropriately guarded by a Nāga.
+of the Vākāṭakas, eventually died in her early seventies in c. ad 444, a funeral monument \( eḍūka\) was erected, as I have argued elsewhere, at a location in between the Rāmagiri and Pravarapura, a monument that was appropriately guarded by a Nāga.
 60

 In the present context it may suffice to evaluate the recent discoveries at Mansar in as far as they throw light on the theme of this essay, royal patronage, religious tolerance, and the formation of Gupta-Vākāṭaka culture.

 The magnificent state sanctuary \( devakulasthāna\) Pravareśvara, erected on

-the Hiḍimbā ṭekḍī near the village of Mansar \(MNS 3\), served as the place where the ceremony of issuing royal charters was performed, as attested by the Pāṇd
+the Hiḍimbā ṭekḍī near the village of Mansar \(MNS 3\), served as the place where the ceremony of issuing royal charters was performed, as attested by the Pāṇḍurn

-. urn

 . ā Plates of Pravarasena II, Year 29 \(ad 441\).61 A generous land-donation was granted to a group of Vājasaneya brahmins, and the same in-